How can I find evidence of research impact?

 Key Benefits:

 Overton provides links to policy documents which contain references to publications which contain University of Manchester authors.
-The example below shows a report from the World Health Organization which built on research co-authored by a University of Manchester researcher.
+The example below shows a report from the World Health Organisation which cites research co-authored by a University of Manchester academic.

-1. Altmetric data for online and social media engagement
+Altmetric data – for social and online engagement

-1. Media mention tracking for public reach and influence
+Media tracking – for public and press reach

-Our Research Metrics team can help you gather and interpret this data, creating tailored reports that will showcase the full spectrum of your research's influence and engagement.
+Our Research Indicators team can help you gather and interpret these metrics and create tailored reports that showcase the reach of your research.